Serge Ibaka: Early life

-Ibaka was born in Brazzaville, People's Republic of the Congo (modern-day Republic of the Congo), and is the third youngest of 18 children.
+Ibaka was born in Brazzaville, People's Republic of the Congo (modern-day Republic of the Congo) on 18 September 1989 and is the third youngest of 18 children.
 His father played basketball in the Republic of the Congo and with the Congolese national team, and his mother played for the Democratic Republic of the Congo.
-He started playing basketball at a very young age with his first club, Avenir du Rail, using the sport as an escape from his mother's untimely death and his father's imprisonment during the Second Congo War.
-His father organized for the family to flee the country prior to the war, but ended up as a political prisoner upon their return.
+Ibaka started playing basketball at a very young age with his first club, Avenir du Rail, using the sport as an escape from his mother's untimely death and his father's imprisonment during the Second Congo War.
+Ibaka's father organized for the family to flee the country prior to the war, but ended up as a political prisoner upon their return.

 Professional career

 Inter Club (2006)

 After playing for the Avenir du Rail senior team, Ibaka later joined rival club Inter Club junior team.
 Ibaka preferred the club because of its better structure, as it provided sneakers and meals.
-With Inter's senior team, he played in the 2006 FIBA Africa Clubs Champions Cup, the highest competition in Africa.
+With Inter's senior team, Ibaka played in the 2006 FIBA Africa Clubs Champions Cup, the highest competition in Africa.
 There, he led the competition in rebounds and was named to the competition's All-Star Five.

 L'Hospitalet (2007–2008)

-In March 2007, Ibaka moved to France at the age of 17 and joined a second-division basketball team before moving to Spain, where he taught himself Spanish.
-In Spain, he soon began playing with a second-division basketball club CB L'Hospitalet.
+In March 2007, Ibaka moved to France at age 17 and joined a second-division basketball team before moving to Spain, where he taught himself Spanish.
+In Spain, Ibaka soon began playing with a second-division basketball club CB L'Hospitalet.
 He averaged 10.8 points and 8.2 rebounds and shot 55%.

-In 2008, he entered several international showcases, picking up an MVP award at the Reebok Eurocamp and the attention of NBA scouts.
+In 2008, Ibaka entered several international showcases, picking up an MVP award at the Reebok Eurocamp and the attention of NBA scouts.
 An NBA scout at one of the camps said that "athletically he's off the charts—there's no telling how good he can be".

 Manresa (2008–2009)

 Ibaka was selected by the Seattle SuperSonics with the 24th pick in the 2008 NBA draft.
-He became the first player from the Republic of Congo to be selected in the draft, although the Oklahoma City Thunder (the re-branded SuperSonics that relocated to Oklahoma City six days after the draft) agreed to keep him in Europe.
+He became the first player from the Republic of Congo to be selected in the draft, although the Oklahoma City Thunder (the re-branded SuperSonics that relocated to Oklahoma City immediately after the draft) agreed to keep Ibaka in Europe.
 He then signed a three-year contract with Ricoh Manresa from the ACB League in Spain, keeping the option to leave for the NBA after each season.
-In the ACB, he averaged 7.1 points, 4.5 rebounds, and 1 block in 16 minutes per game.
+In the ACB, Ibaka averaged 7.1 points, 4.5 rebounds, and 1.0 blocks in 16 minutes per game.